-Serial biters - there are many reasons why some Serial biters - There are many reasons why some children repeatedly bite.
+Serial biters - there are many reasons why some children repeatedly bite.
 Being aware of the circumstances leading up to, and immedicately following, a bite can give us clues.
-Some children bite because their language skills are still developing and billing gives them a sense of control.
+Some children bite because their language skills are still developing and biling gives them a sense of control.
 Or it may relieve their frustration.
 Serial biters who fall into this category will need support with their language as well as being given opportunities to develop their independence.
-The link between language and biting explains why many children under 3 go through a bitting phase and why some older children continue to bite.
+The link between language and biling explains why many children under 3 go through a biling phase and why some older children continue to bite.
 This is why it is important to seek additional advice from your key worker or, in some cases, your GP.
 Other serial biters are essentially attention seeking.
-They have learnt that this is a better the adult attention.
+They have learnt that this is a shortcut for adult attention.